 Recently, I tried hygge hair, and the wonderful stylist Stephanie Brown lightened my black dyed hair to a gorgeous caramel-highlighted brunette hue.
 I had been dyeing my hair black for years, so the damage had been major.
 It was a miracle that Brown was able to lift my hair so significantly without any further damage, but I wanted to do the beautiful color she created justice.
 The more hydrated and silky my hair is, the more gorgeous the color looks.

 I tried out this product after a long day of running around New York City.
 I generally don't have time to spare in the morning, and I wanted to leave the Olaplex Hair Perfector No. 3 ($28, Sephora) on for as long as possible, so a nighttime application seemed like a grand idea.
 I started by showering (sans shampoo and conditioner) and towel drying my hair.
 This product needs to be applied to damp hair, so make sure you follow suit for maximum results.

 Generally, when I've applied hair masks and other conditioning products in the past, I've started at the drier ends of my hair and worked my way up.
 Sometimes, I avoid the root of my hair all together.
 However, the directions said to apply "a generous amount from the scalp to the ends of the hair until the hair is thoroughly saturated," so I did as I was told.
 You must leave the product on for a minimum of 10 minutes, but my hair was thirsty, so I left it on for an hour.

 According to the Olaplex website, "Olaplex links broken bonds in the hair before, during and after chemical services."
 That means your hair is actually being repaired, not just temporarily hydrated.
 My hair needed all the repair it could get, so an hour worked perfectly.
-After watching two episodes of Sex and the City, it was time to rinse the product from my hair, then shampoo and condition as usual.
+After watching TV for a little bit, it was time to rinse the product from my hair, then shampoo and condition as usual.